Blog

 • Requires a long-term contract before starting care

-• Unable to provide a written care plan before care starts
+• Cannot provide a written care plan before care starts

 • Does not offer a free in-home assessment

-• Unclear about which insurance plans they accept
+• Unclear or inconsistent information about which insurance plans they accept

 What Sets a High-Quality Agency Apart in the Burleson and SW Fort Worth Market

-The Burleson and SW Fort Worth corridor is served by both national home care brands and smaller local providers.
+The Burleson and SW Fort Worth corridor is served by national home care brands as well as smaller local providers.
 National brands operating locally include Comfort Keepers, Home Instead, Visiting Angels, and others.
-Local options vary significantly in size, clinical capability, and accreditation status.
+Local options vary significantly in clinical capability, staffing model, and accreditation status.

 Frequently Asked Questions

-How to choose the right home care agency?
+How do I choose the right home care agency in Burleson or SW Fort Worth TX?

-How much does private home care cost per hour in Texas?
+How much does private home care cost per hour in the SW Fort Worth and Burleson area?

 Private home care in Texas generally ranges from approximately $20 to $35 per hour for personal care and companion services, depending on the level of care, caregiver credentials, and geographic market.
 Skilled nursing visits — provided by a licensed vocational nurse or registered nurse — are typically billed per visit rather than hourly and reflect the clinical complexity of the service.
 Long-term care insurance, VA Aid & Attendance benefits, TRICARE, CHAMPVA, and workers' compensation coverage can significantly offset out-of-pocket costs for eligible families.
 Always ask each agency for a written rate schedule before the in-home assessment.